reichlab/flu-metrocast/README.md

 ## Acknowledgments

 This repository follows the guidelines and standards outlined by the [hubverse](%5Burl%5D(https://hubverse.io/en/latest/)), which provides a set of data formats and open source tools for modeling hubs.

+New York City Department of Health and Mental Hygiene.
+EpiQuery - Syndromic Surveillance Data.
+Initial access on 2025-01-21, and weekly thereafter. https://nyc.gov/health/epiquery